PrincetonUniversity/HPC_R_Workshop/README.md

 ### Getting Started

-Research Computing offers this knowledge base page: [https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio)
+See our [R and RStudio](https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio) knowledge base webpage for getting started with the Research Computing clusters.

 ### Authorship